Helping You Restore Your Good Name

-- Probation has been successfully completed for the entire period, or granted early termination due to good behavior and rehabilitation;
+- Probation has been successfully completed for the entire period, or you were granted early termination due to good behavior and rehabilitation.

-- You must not have any criminal charges pending; AND
+- You must not have any criminal charges pending.

 - Any restitution has been paid in full to any victim(s) in your case.

 What Are The Challenges To Bringing An Expungement Motion?

 Expungement presents certain challenges since the decision to grant the motion lies in the discretion of the judge.
 It is usually necessary to demonstrate to the judge that not only do you meet the eligibility requirements, but also that the “interests of justice would be served” if expungement were to be granted.
 This means that you need to demonstrate compelling reasons that outline substantial problems you are encountering due to your conviction and would justify granting your expungement.
 This is common in cases where expungement is not generally granted, such as DUIs or where problems were encountered during time on probation.

 It can be quite challenging to bring forward an expungement motion.
 A lot of preparation is required, which can be significantly complex.
 Additionally, supporting documentation will generally be needed to present to the judge, including, but not limited to: